Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Deep Differentiable Feature Selection

 \subsection{Gradient-Optimized Best Embedding Search}

 \textbf{Why selecting search seeds matters.} When the encoder-evaluator-decoder model converges, we perform a gradient-based search in the well-built continuous space for better feature selection results.
 Similar to the significance of initialization for deep neural networks, good starting points can accelerate the search process and enhance its performance.
 These points are called ``search seeds''.
 Thus, we first rank the selection records based on the corresponding model performance.
-The top-K selection records are then chosen as search seeds.
+Then, the top-K selection records are chosen as search seeds for searching for better embeddings.

 \textbf{Gradient-ascent Optimizer Search.} Assuming that one of the top-K selection records is $(\mathbf{f}, v)$.
 We input $\mathbf{f}$ into the encoder to obtain the embedding $\mathbf{E}=[\mathbf{h}_1, \mathbf{h}_2,\cdots, \mathbf{h}_T]$.
 Then, we move each embedding in $\mathbf{E}$ along the gradient direction induced by the evaluator $\omega$: